2pacalypse/rl-opt/README.md

 -  Query.py: A wrapper for the queries, it caches some of the query related information.

-- utils.py: most of the work is here including the plan search, parsing, featurization.
+- utils.py: most of the work is here including the plan search, parsing, featurization, hinting.

 - treeutils.py: we use python tuples to represent trees, there are a few helpers.